On accepting sponsors for the Security, Funded newsletter.

 Sponsors see the most benefit when sponsoring more than one issue at a time spread out over the course of a few months.

-Long-standing research in advertising tells us that it takes three to seven impressions before a message registers.
+Long-standing research in advertising tells us that it takes three to seven impressions before a message registers, so most sponsors book within this range or greater.

 What Content Does The Best?